lineonthepaper/clangen-mod/README.md

     - Marbled skin + Tortie
 - Display moon the cat joined the clan, even if the cat is dead
 - Lower max sprites displayed on the clan screen to 100 from 400, to reduce lag
-- Sort by favs option now available, cats that are favourited are displayed first in the list
+- Sort by favs option added, cats that are favourited are displayed first in the list
+- Sort by name option added, sorts by ascending alphabetical order
 - Set death threshold for shock to be a percentage of the clan (4%) instead of a set number (originally 2)
 - Adds a new button next to the fav star, which can be used to toggle the colour of the fav
   - Currently, colours are: yellow (default), red, blue